laminlabs/lamin-blog/docs/2022/problems.md

   falexwolf: 0000-0002-8760-7838
 ---

-We think that the complexity of modern R&D data often blocks fully realizing the scientific progress it promised.
+The complexity of modern R&D data often blocks realizing the scientific progress it promises.

 Here, we list key problems we see and how we think about solving them.